Oleksandr Linchevskyi

-Oleksandr Linchevskyy, M.D. (born October 25, 1975, Kyiv, Ukraine) is a Ukrainian thoracic surgeon and former Deputy Minister of Health of Ukraine, First Deputy Director of Medical Centre "Oberig" in Kyiv.
-At the Ministry of Health, Oleksandr Linchevskyy was responsible for the reform of medical education, introduced the principles of evidance-based medicine in Ukraine, coordinated the work of the Directorate of Medical Services.
+Oleksandr Linchevskyy (born October 25, 1975, in Kyiv, Soviet Union) is a Ukrainian thoracic surgeon and former Deputy Minister of Health of Ukraine, First Deputy Director of Medical Centre "Oberig" in Kyiv.
+At the Ministry of Health, Oleksandr Linchevskyy was responsible for the reform of medical education, introduced the principles of evidence-based medicine in Ukraine, coordinated the work of the Directorate of Medical Services.

 Career

 1999-2019: thoracic and trauma surgery / departments of general thoracic surgery and polytrauma department of Kyiv Clinical Hospital #17.

 1999-2001: general surgery / department of general surgery, City Centre of gastrointestinal bleeding, Clinical Hospital #12 in Kyiv.

 2011-2019: assistant professor of the Department of Thoracic Surgery and Pulmonology at the P.L.
 Shupyk National Medical Academy of Postgraduate Education.

 2014-2016: war surgery – Medical director of “Patriot Defence” – tactical medicine training (combat lifesaver courses (CLS), Long range patrol medic courses (LRPM), Safe management and resuscitation of trauma (SMART course for hospital trauma care providers).

 2016-2019: as Deputy Minister of Health of Ukraine launched the medical education reform in Ukraine: adopted the Government's Strategy for Medical Education Development, introduced minimal admission requirements to enter medical university, the new independent unified state qualification exam, the system of continuing professional development for healthcare workers; conducted International monitoring and evaluation of the quality of medical education in Ukraine.
-He also initiated the Ministry's Order that allowed doctors to use evidance-based guidelines from foreign countries in their medical practice.
+He also initiated the Ministry's Order that allowed doctors to use evidence-based guidelines from foreign countries in their medical practice.
 Oleksandr Linchevskyy launched a government program to build a network of cardio centers (regional reperfusion network) and free stenting for acute myocardial infarction.

 From 2019: First Deputy Director of Medical Centre "Oberig" in Kyiv.